Caeph/paperfly/README.md

 The core of paperfly is a bash script.

 # Running
 Still to do.
-A compplete list of required and optional parameters will be added as soon as possible, as well as some example files.
+A complete list of required and optional parameters will be added as soon as possible, as well as some example files.

 # Reference
 The article describing the method was not published yet, but we are working on that.
 Both BCALM and Jellyfish will be properly cited in the publication.